-I’ve been making YouTube speed art videos for over a year now, and in general, it’s a lot of fun.
-It can also be stressful, trying to come up with new ideas and stick to a schedule, but I still enjoy it.
+I’ve been making YouTube speed art videos for awhile now and, in general, it’s a lot of fun.
+It can also be stressful trying to come up with new ideas and stick to a schedule, but I still enjoy it.
 At some point I’ll put myself in front of the camera, but for now most of my videos are almost entirely speed designs.

 My process for making my YouTube speed art videos is that I first do a test design, then film it, then edit it, sped up to music.
 It’s a simple process, though the creative concept part often takes time.
 Here’s a bit more about the process.